Demo experience research → cross-org infrastructure changes

 Context

-Cisco employees and external partners use demo environments — built on a shared Cisco platform called dCloud — to walk customers through the Meraki product.
+Cisco employees and external partners use demo environments (built on a shared Cisco platform called dCloud) to walk customers through the Meraki product.
 The team I was on owned the Meraki side of those demos.
-The original question was narrow: what pain points exist for users of Meraki demos specifically?
+I was handed a narrow question: what pain points exist for users of Meraki demos specifically?

 What I did